PlaidCloud/website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 </td>
 <td>
-   kubeReservedCgroup helps the kubelet identify absolute name of top level CGroup used to enforce `KubeReserved` compute resource reservation for Kubernetes node system daemons.
+   kubeReservedCgroup helps the kubelet identify absolute name of top level CGroup used to enforce `KubeReserved` compute resource reservation for PlaidCloud node system daemons.
 Refer to [Node Allocatable](https://git.k8s.io/community/contributors/design-proposals/node/node-allocatable.md) doc for more information.
 Dynamic Kubelet Config (deprecated): This field should not be updated without a full node